nihil2501/deps/README.md

-An interactive tool for building documentation of service dependency graphs at Leafly.
+An interactive tool for generating documentation of service dependency graphs at Leafly.

 ## Setup
 ```